santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-through-power-app.md

 - **API Key Errors:** Ensure your SignatureAPI key is correct and authenticated.
 - **Dynamic Content Mapping:** Double-check placeholder naming in your DOCX file matches exactly with dynamic content mappings.
-- **File Access Issues:** Verify permissions and file paths in Sharepoint.
+- **File Access Issues:** Verify permissions and file paths in SharePoint.

 ### Frequently Asked Questions: